*** VAT free OVERSEAS shipping *** SALE NOW ON *** 20% off all racks. FREE UK DELIVERY over £100.00 with code FREEDEL100

 Water sports storage

 Before storing water sports clothing or equipment it should be rinsed with clean cold water, especially if it has been used in the sea.
 You should also give it proper clean with warm soapy water once in a while to keep it fresh.
-It’s important to get any water sports gear bone dry before hanging it up but be careful about leaving wetsuits or kayaks in the sun for too long as they will degrade over time.
+It’s important to get any water sports gear bone dry before hanging it up.
+Be careful about leaving wetsuits or kayaks in the sun for too long as they will degrade over time.

 how to store a wetsuit - westsuits on surfboards

-Before you even think about storing your wetsuit you need to get it clean and dry.
+Before you even think about storing your wetsuit you need to get it clean and free from any salt water.
 Start by rising your wetsuit in cold, clean water.
 Every now and again you should wash it, by hand, in some luke warm water and a little soap.

 Wetsuits are really heavy when wet so you are going to need some heavy duty clothes hangers to hang each suit up while it dries.
 You can buy special wet suit hangers if you like but any heavy duty plastic or stainless steel hanger will do.
 Avoid wooden or ordinary steel hangers as these will get damp or rust.